mark-archer/hostlang/README.md

     === (1 2 (3 4 5 6 7 (8 9))

     ;; That's it for the alternate syntax
-    ; We think it is more natural and easier to read, write and maintain
+    ; We think it is more natural and easier to read, write and maintain code
-    ; code in this syntax versus syntax that users brackets or parenthesis but Host
-    ; is all about freedom and flexibility so you're free to use parenthesis if you
+    ; in this syntax.
+That being said, Host is all about freedom and flexibility ; for the programmer which is why Host supports both syntaxes out of the box.
-    ; prefer.
-You can also add your own syntax or on top of Host's or completely
+    ; You can also add your own syntax on top of Host's or completely redefine it ; to something else.
-    ; redefine it.
 More on that later.

 #### NOTE:
 Host requires that the first item in an unevaluated list is a function.